SEARCH CHEAP FLIGHTS

 Transit Visa | €25 |

-Ireland Visa Exemption
+Ireland Visa Fee Exemption

 Family members of Irish citizens are also exempt from the visa fee; this includes spouses, widows/widowers, and biological or adopted children under 18 years old.
 The same rule applies to the qualifying family members of EU/EEA/Swiss citizens.
+Plus, holders of diplomatic, service, and official passports, as well as programme refugees, are also exempt from Ireland visa fees.

 Additionally, citizens of certain countries are exempt from the Ireland visa fee.
 Since visa regulations may change, check the official page of the Department of Justice for the most up-to-date information.